 ALBEMARLE COUNTY CHARTER SCHOOLS

-The primary objective of charter schools within Albemarle County Public Schools is to serve as “labs” to improve educational opportunities and enhance student achievement for all schools.
+The primary objective of charter schools within Albemarle County Public Schools is to serve as educational laboratories (i.e. “lab schools”)to improve equity, learning opportunities, nontraditional schooling experiences, and enhance student achievement for all schools.

 Toward these goals, the Albemarle County School Board will receive and consider requests for charter schools if such charters are focused on educational excellence and student achievement, can improve the effectiveness and efficiency of educational services, and can enhance and inform the division through the research, development, and implementation of programs that align with division mission, vision, and goals.